Core-Elements for Large-Scale Least Squares Estimation: Introduction

 Despite the wide application, most existing coresets methods mainly focus on dense predictor matrices, and may be inefficient when the predictor matrix is of high sparsity.
 In particular, most of these methods construct the subsample using certain rows from the observed sample.
-When the observed predictor matrix is sparse, the selected subsample matrix also tends to be sparse.
+When the observed predictor matrix is sparse, the selected subsample matrix also tends to be sparse for the subsampling methods that preserve the empirical distribution of the full data~\citep{mak2018support, joseph2022split, vakayil2022data}.
 Such a subsample thus may lead to inefficient results, since the selected zero-valued elements have almost no impact on the down-streaming analysis, such as model estimation, prediction, and inference.
-More efficient statistical tools that are suitable for sparse matrices are still meager.
+Another category of subsampling approaches is designed for prediction purposes~\citep{joseph2021supervised, chang2023predictive, dai2023subsampling}, whose resulting subsample may not be statistically similar to the full data, thereby potentially overcoming the inefficiency discussed above.
+Nevertheless, this class of methods still encounters the probability of selecting a sparse subsample matrix when the full predictor matrix has an extremely high sparsity.
+Consequently, more efficient statistical tools suitable for sparse matrices are still meager.

-In this paper, we bridge the gap by developing a novel element-wise subset selection method, called core-elements, for large-scale least squares estimation.
-Different from the existing coresets methods that aim to select $r$ rows from the predictor matrix $\X\in\RR^{n\times p}$ $(n\gg p)$, we aim to construct a sparser sketch $\X^*$ by keeping $rp$ elements of $\X$ and zeroing out the remaining elements.
-We provide a deterministic algorithm to construct the core-elements estimator.
+In this paper, we bridge this gap by developing a novel element-wise subset selection method, called core-elements, for large-scale least squares estimation.
+Different from existing coresets methods that aim to select $r$ rows from the predictor matrix $\X\in\RR^{n\times p}$ $(n\gg p)$, we aim to construct a sparser subdata matrix $\X^*\in\RR^{n\times p}$ by keeping $rp$ elements of $\X$ and zeroing out the remaining elements.
+Loosely speaking, our approach generalizes the existing coresets methods by getting rid of the requirement that the selected $rp$ elements have to be located in $r$ rows.
+Our major contributions are three-fold as follows.

+\begin{enumerate}[(1)] \item We provide a deterministic algorithm to construct the core-elements estimator for linear regression.
 Utilizing such an estimator, we can approximate the least squares estimation within $O(\nnz(\X)+rp^2)$ computational time, where $\nnz(\cdot)$ denotes the number of non-zero elements.
-Theoretically, we show that the proposed estimator is unbiased to the true coefficient, and it approximately minimizes an upper bound of the estimation variance.
+Theoretical analysis demonstrates that our proposed estimator is unbiased and approximately minimizes an upper bound on estimation variance.

-We also provide a coresets-like finite sample bound for the proposed estimator with approximation guarantees.
-Let $\by\in\RR^n$ be the response, $\hB_{\rm OLS}$ be the full sample ordinary least squares estimator, and $\widetilde{\bbeta}$ be the proposed estimator.
-Let $\|\cdot\|$ be the Euclidean norm of a vector and $\|\cdot\|_2$ be the spectral norm of a matrix.
-We show that to achieve the $(1+\epsilon)$-relative error, i.e.,